alex-polosky/pygic-the-conjuring/README.md

 ## Current metrics

+`Planeswalk` and `Phyrexian` have been included with rules; they accounted for ~150 line mismatches.
+That only resulted in an extra .01% of lines and .68% of tokens.
+It's slow progress

+Latest:

+- Lines able to tokenize 28367 / 30209 : 93.90%
+- Recognized tokens 3433 / 4303 : 79.78%

+Previous:

-Tokenizing 93.3% of all oracle text lines
+- Tokenizing 93.3% of all oracle text lines

-Recognizing 79.1% of all tokens
+- Recognizing 79.1% of all tokens

 ## Scripts and doing things